oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd06.md

      updating and/or upgrading a running service and for responding to notifications about state changes or errors.
-4. TOSCA v2.0 introduces a new TOSCA Path syntax that allows a defined traversal of an arbitrary graph of nodes and relationships to an attribute or property.
+4. TOSCA v2.0 introduces a new TOSCA Path syntax that allows a defined traversal of an arbitary graph of nodes and relationships to an attribute or property.
 5. TOSCA v2.0 significantly enhances support for functions.
 It formalizes function syntax, it extends the set of built-in